qlovy/mma/README.md

 ## MMA

 #### Introduction:
 The goal of this project is to build a sport app for my training.
-I choose to use a PWAs App because i don't have to pass by the Apple Store or Google Play.
+I choose to use a PWAs App because I don't have to pass by the Apple Store or Google Play.
-I choose Vue.js and Bootstrap because Vue make the creation of a PWA more simple and it's great to learn new things.
+I choose Vue.js and Bootstrap because Vue make the creation of a PWA more simple.
+It's great to learn new things.
 For Bootstrap, he simplifies the creation of the design.

 ### Todos